 When you make it to the Jökulsárlón area, stop at Diamond Beach first.
 The parking lot is located just before the bridge you’ll see.
 This black sand beach offers stunning photo ops with ice boulders that have been pushed ashore by the surf.
 It’s a great way to witness the power of the ocean as waves continue to slam into larger ice bergs that haven’t made it all the way to the beach yet.
 Check out some of my favorite pictures from Diamond Beach.

 From here, continue across the bridge to the Jökulsárlón parking area.
 The beautiful blue glaciers striped by black volcanic ash from long-ago eruptions are mesmerizing as they float in the calm water of the lagoon.
 There are great paths to walk along close to the water, as well as a hilltop vantage point.
 There is a small building with snacks, bathrooms, and a gift shop at the back of the parking lot.
 This is also where the glacier tours meet.
+If you’re looking for a less-crowded, but still spectacular alternative to Jökulsárlón, check out nearby Fjalllsárlón.

 We took an ice cave and snowmobiling tour that was phenomenal.
 The ride out on the road through the national park is rough, but it’s so worth it.
 If snowmobiling is too intense for you, you can take tours just to the ice cave or go hiking on the glacier.
 We went with Glacier Journeys and absolutely loved our guide.
 Read all about our tour – and stranded snowmobiles – here.